Memory loss: When to seek help

 Mild cognitive impairment

-Researchers and physicians are still learning much about mild cognitive impairment.
-For many people, the condition eventually progresses to Alzheimer's disease or another disorder causing dementia.
+Researchers and physicians are still learning about mild cognitive impairment.
+For many people, the condition eventually progresses to dementia due to Alzheimer's disease or another disorder causing dementia.

-Other people experience little progression in memory loss, and they don't develop the whole spectrum of symptoms associated with dementia.
+Other people's memory loss doesn't progress much, and they don't develop the spectrum of symptoms associated with dementia.